-Salina in 2021 was presented with unusual opportunities, created by both the prospect of substantial employment growth and major investments that the city had made to enhance its quality and improve its competitive position.
-Its downtown initiative created a renewed city center that is both visually attractive and economically strong.
-Continued public and private investment also strengthened its previously strong foundation of community assets and institutions.
-Finally, its strong and diverse base of major industries and other employers was expected to continue to generate new positions.
-However, one major issue remained a constant and unresolved community priority - the creation of a self-sustaining housing marketing that served the needs of all people and parts of the community.
-Ultimately, the resolution of this issue was identified as a critical need for the city to capitalize fully on its investments and potential.
+Salina in 2021 is presented with unusual opportunities, created by both the prospect of substantial employment growth and major investments that the city has made to enhance its quality and improve its competitive position.
+Its downtown initiative has created a renewed city center that is both visually attractive and economically strong.
+Continued public and private investment has also strengthened its previously strong foundation of community assets and institutions.
+Finally, its strong and diverse base of major industries and other employers is conservatively expected to generate nearly 1,000 new positions during the next five years.
+However, one major issue has remained a constant and unresolved community priority - the creation of a self-sustaining housing marketing that serves the needs of all people and parts of the community.
+Ultimately, the resolution of this issue is a critical need for the city to capitalize fully on its investments and potential.

-The persistence of the housing problem was certainly not because of lack of community or City Commission interest, and the housing affordability and production remain priority issues throughout the State of Kansas and in most parts of the nation.
-In 2016, the City commissioned the Live Salina study, which included a detailed analysis of housing and neighborhood characteristics in Salina and provided policy recommendations for addressing specific housing issues.
+The persistence of the housing problem is certainly not because of lack of community or City Commission interest, and the housing affordability and production are priority issues throughout the State of Kansas and in most parts of the nation.
+In 2016, the city commissioned the Live Salina study, which included a detailed analysis of housing and neighborhood characteristics in Salina and provided policy recommendations for addressing specific housing issues.
 Major issues included: